About the Program

 Social Aspects of the Honors Program

 Aquinas Scholars not only take classes together, they have the opportunity to participate with other honors students in a wide variety of activities outside the classroom.

-The co-chairs of the Social Events committee puts together a slate of fun activities each semester for Aquinas Scholars such as rock-climbing, Twins baseball games, plays such as Chicago, swing dancing, and the highly popular Freshman Retreat.
+The co-chairs of the Social Events committee puts together a slate of fun activities each semester for Aquinas Scholars such as Twins baseball games, theme dinners such as the Melting Pot, bowling, and the highly popular Freshman Retreat.
 These activities are all subsidized by the program, so they are either free or (at most) half-price.

-Many scholars like to hang out with each other in the Aquinas Scholars student lounge, where they have access to free coffee, tea, and hot chocolate and to free newspaper and magazine subscriptions.
+Many scholars like to hang out with each other in the Aquinas Scholars student lounge, where they have access to free coffee, tea, apple cider and hot chocolate.

-Aquinas Scholars report on all these activities and share their opinions in the Aquinas Scholars' newsletter, the QDQ.
+Aquinas Scholars report on all these activities and share their opinions in the Aquinas Scholars' newsletter, the Scholars Monthly.
 There are numerous opportunities to do community service through the Aquinas Scholars.
-And finally, there are students who work hard to welcome new scholars into the fold (the Recruitment and Orientation committee) and to make sure that the next generation of scholars upholds the fine tradition of the program (the Admissions committee).
+And finally, there are students who work hard to welcome new Scholars into the fold (the Recruitment and Orientation committee) and to make sure that the next generation of Scholars upholds the fine tradition of the program (the Admissions committee).

 Aquinas Scholars Brochure